ClusterHQ/flocker-coreos/flocker-bits/README.md

     secret_access_key: "xxx"
 ```

+### certs
-Here are the steps to generate the certs:
+Here are the steps to generate the certs (from your local machine where you need flocker-ca installed):

 ```
-$ export COREOSHOST=XXX
-$ export COREOSKEY=~/.ssh/XXX.pem
 $ mkdir tempcerts
 $ cd tempcerts
 $ flocker-ca initialize coreostest